Gomes’ injury overshadows Everton’s 1-1 draw with Spurs

 LIVERPOOL, England (AP) — Everton substitute Cenk Tosun scored deep in injury time to salvage a 1-1 draw against 10-man Tottenham in a Premier League game overshadowed by André Gomes’ serious injury on Sunday.

 The visitors were left hanging on after Son Heung-min was sent off in the 79th minute for a late challenge on Gomes.
-Both sets of players appeared shaken at the extent of the injury to Gomes’ right ankle as medics treated the Portuguese midfielder before he was stretchered off.
+Both sets of players appeared shaken at the extent of the injury to Gomes’ right ankle as medics treated the Portuguese midfielder before he was stretchered off and taken by ambulance to Aintree Hospital in Liverpool.

+Gomes will undergo surgery on Monday after “it was confirmed he had suffered a fracture dislocation to his right ankle,” Everton said in a statement late Sunday.

 TV replays suggested Gomes landed awkwardly after Son’s challenge.
 Referee Martin Atkinson initially showed Son a yellow card, then changed it to red and the Spurs forward left the field in tears.